irlnathan/s-generators-docs/generator-overview.md

 };
 ```

-The folder and file illustrate the power of the _generator_ not only to create elements but to use variables from the command-line to influence their content.
+The folder and file illustrate the power of the _generator_ not only to create elements but to use `arguments` from the command-line to influence their content.
+For example, the file name, `example`, used an element from the command line argument `sails generate awesome example`.

 ##Basic generator configuration

 All of the configuration for the `awesome` _generator_ is contained in `\myProjects\awesome\Generator.js`.
-The main parts of `Generator.js` is the `before()` function and the `targets` object.
+The main parts of `Generator.js` are the `before()` function and the `targets` dictionary.

+> **Note:** We refer to the JavaScript object that uses `{}` as a dictionary.

-###Configuring the before() function
+###Configuring the `before()` function

-Let's take a closer look at `Generator.js`:
+Let's take a closer look at `myProject/awesome/Generator.js`:

 <img src="http://i.imgur.com/1VOvDwe.jpg" />

-Each _generator_ is passed the `scope` object which is useful when you want to otain the arguments that were entered when the _generator_ was executed as well as passing information to templates and other _generators_.
+Each _generator_ has access to the `scope` dictionary, which is useful when you want to obtain the arguments that were entered when the _generator_ was executed.

-In our default `awesome` _generator_ a new key, `createdAt:` was created in our scope.
-We'll take a look at this object within a template in a second.
+In your default `awesome` _generator_ a new key, `createdAt:` was created in the scope.
+We'll take a look at this dictionary within a template momentarily.

 ```javascript
 ...